jakob949/Classification-of-terpene-cyclases-using-ML-and-NLP/README.md

 #### thresholds.py
 The program finds all the thresholds given a log_file.
 With the format outputted from CV_LOO.py.
 It saves the resulting thresholds json format.

+#### ESM.py, ESM_CV.py, cluster_embeddings.py
+The ESM.py script uses the Evolutionary Scale Modeling (ESM) 2 encoder-only transformer model to classify protein sequences of terpene cyclases.
+This NLP approach outperforms the previous state-of-the-art, which used profile Hidden Markov models for the task.
+ESM_CV.py employs cross-validation to further validate the results of the NLP-transformer classifier.

+cluster_embeddings.py extracts higher-dimensional embeddings from ESM2 and subsequently creates a PCA plot to visualize the characteristics of different terpene cyclases.